 The QWSWC is a somewhat unbalanced half-wave dipole.
 Like with a classic dipole, its feed point should be as high as you can install it.

 The 1/4 wave section slopes down from the feed point.
-The other section - the counterpoise - can drop down vertically or at an angle (preferably no less than 90 degrees) from the feed point.
+The other section - the counterpoise - can drop down vertically or angle away from the antenna and it's feedpoint.
 Note that the counterpoise of a 40-meter band sloper antenna will not reach the ground if the tower is 48 feet tall.
 Keep it at least 6 inches to a foot away from the tower leg.

 If your antenna is cut for the 80 meter band, its counterpoise will be